Whirlpool Aero Car: Technical specifications

 The car was originally open, but a roof has been added to all later designs.
 A four-person rescue car is available (a smaller silver car stored at the opposite end in an indoor area), but not used in regular service.

 The car operates from 10am to 5pm from the second week of March to the first week of November.
 Despite the similarities between the Aero Car and ski lifts, it has not been operated in winter since 2004.

+History

+In May 30, 1989, the cable was hit by a sightseeing helicopter flying too close.

+The landing gear of the helicopter was damaged, but the pilot managed to land on a golf course.

+Nobody was hurt but the ride was closed for three days to check the cable.